 Of particular concern is an organization's ability to identify and prevent forced labour and child labour in the organization and its supply chain.
-Accordingly, on January 1, 2024, the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the "Act") came into force.
-In summary, the Act sets out new import bans and requires federal
+Accordingly, on May 11, 2023, the federal government of Canada passed Bill S-211, An Act to enact the Fighting Against Forced Labour and Child Labour in Supply Chains Act and to amend the Customs Tariff ("Bill S-211").
+In summary, Bill S-211 sets out new import bans and requires federal government institutions and a broad range of other public and private companies - including certain international companies that conduct business or hold assets in Canada - to report on steps taken to reduce and prevent the risk of forced labour and child labour being used in their respective supply chains.6